project-ai101/llm-infra/README.md

 <ins>LLama Guard</ins>: The third set is Llama Guard which a Llama 2 - 7B based instruction-tuned input-output safguard for human-AI converstaions.
 For more information about Llama Guard,
 one may refer to this [introduction link](https://ai.meta.com/research/publications/llama-guard-llm-based-input-output-safeguard-for-human-ai-conversations/).

-<ins> Llama 3 </ins>: Llama 3 has two models, 8B and 70B models.
-To download the models (aka model weights), you may follow the same steps as for downloading Llama2 above.
-The Llama 3
-inference model is hosted at the [github site] (https://github.com/meta-llama/llama3).
-The LLama 3 Meta page is [here](https://llama.meta.com/llama3/).

-<ins> Llama 3.1 </ins>: Llama 3.1 is state of the art multilingual open source LLMs which has three models, 8B, 70B and 405B.
-The LLM with larger size parameters typically has stronger reasoning capabilities and more accurate responses.
-To download the models, follow the [link](https://www.llama.com/llama-downloads/)

-<ins> Llama 3.2 </ins>: Llama 3.2 provides two categories of LLMs.
-- 11B and 90B models for flexible and can reasoning on high resolution images and output text.
-- 1B and 3B models for low cost and also for embedded and edge devices.

-To download the models, follow the [link](https://www.llama.com/llama-downloads/)

 ##### DeepSeek
 - [DeepSeek V3](https://github.com/deepseek-ai/DeepSeek-V3): a strong MoE language model with 671B parameters with 37B activated for each token.